 Pick the best hotel your budget can buy

 It’s around 5 minutes to reach attractions like the Clerigos Tower, and the famous Lello bookshop.
-There’s also an outdoor terrace where you can dine, drink a glass of wine and just enjoy views of Porto.
+There’s also an outdoor terrace where you can dine, drink a glass of wine and just enjoy the Porto views.

-Surprise vacation – would they prefer quiet or touristy areas?
+Surprise holiday — would they prefer quiet or more touristy areas?

 As for last-minute flights, I don’t advocate them.
 I’ve always found them to be much more expensive and very limited too.

 Ultimately, planning a surprise vacation takes work, but the end result is completely worth it.
-Both my parents had an amazing time in Portugal, and it’s one birthday my dad will never forget.
+My parents had an amazing time in Portugal, and my dad got to try everything he set out to!

 Is there someone special you’d like to plan a surprise holiday for?
-Have you already booked one?
-If so, how did it go?
+Have you already booked one, and if so, how did it go?
 Leave me a comment below, I’d love to hear from you.